 Thanks to its extreme flatness (the caliber is only 2.5 mm thick,) they can create really thin watches with top to the bottom height sometimes measuring just about 5-6 millimeters.

-The 8 Jours Grande Taille, however, is much thicker measuring impressive 11.25 mm in height.
+The 8 Jours Grande Taille, however, is much thicker measuring an impressive 11.25 mm in height.

 The Eberhard 8 Jours Grande Taille, on the other hand, comes packed in an elegant 41 mm case, which is made either of 18-karat rose gold or surgical-grade stainless steel and features a cut-out on its solid case back cover to provide a view of its nicely decorated mainspring barrel with a figure 8-shaped bridge.